gilbox/vizone/README.md

   include `simflux-viz-bundle.js` it will be loaded on-the-fly directly from *rawgit*.
 - Open your page which uses vizone
 - Open devtools and click `vizone` tab
+- If `vizone` is disabled, click the *enable* checkbox
-- Refresh the page, and you should see `simflux-viz loaded` in the console in orange
+- You should see `simflux-viz loaded` in the console in orange
 - Now every time an action occurs in the application, you will see a flow chart generated in real time.

 simflux-viz: setup